“Peter!” Eun Yin’s voice came from outside the house.

 She let it go; she’d gotten used to his random non-sequiturs.
 “Wanna get some food?”

-“Nah, I’m good.
-Let’s go.”
+He didn’t hear her; he was too lost in his own thoughts.
 He slipped on some jeans, coated himself in Axe body spray, and threw on a t-shirt.

 Peter Lee was a blowjob king.

 He loved the irony of it.
-They thought they were paying him to fuck his mouth, but in reality, they were paying him to keep his mouth shut.
+They thought they were paying to fuck his mouth, but in reality, they were paying him to keep his mouth shut.

 It was goddamn beautiful.